enonic/old-xp-doc/doc/developer/id-provider/index.rst

 Controller
 ----------

-To drive the widget, we will need a ``controller`` (See :ref:`http_controllers`).
-The controller typically produces the initial widget html.
+To drive the ID Provider, we will need a ``controller`` (See :ref:`http_controllers`).
-Depending on the widget implementation it may also handle sub-requests from the widget.

-The controller file must match the widget name, i.e. ``admin/widgets/[widget-name]/[widget-name].js``:
+The descriptor file must have the following path: ``idprovider/idprovider.js``:

 .. literalinclude:: code/controller.js
    :language: javascript

+login
+  Mandatory function rendered in the case of a 401/403 error.
+  This function typically produces a login or error page.

+  The portal function ``loginUrl()`` will create a dynamic URL to this function.

+logout
+  Mandatory function rendered.
+  A call to "authLib.logout()" will log out the current user from Enonic XP.

+  The portal function ``logoutUrl()`` will create a dynamic URL to this function.

+authFilter
+  Optional function executed if the current user is unauthenticated.
+  This functions allows, for example, to handle web tokens or other request headers.

+sync
+  Optional function executed after a click on "Sync" in the Users Manager.
+  This function is typically used for ID Providers in mode MIXED or EXTERNAL to refresh the user store data.